South (miniseries): Reception

 South was not as well received by viewers as its predecessor, Damon and Debbie.
 Author Graham Kibble-White later assessed that early morning time-slots prevented the episodes from gaining high ratings that could be achieved during primetime viewing.
 Kibble-White believed the South's reputation did not match the "quality of the producing, directing, acting or script."
 He added it "remains an often overlooked, but wholly worthwhile part of the Brookside stable."

 Kieran Fagan of the Irish Independent included the first episode in his "highlights of the week" feature.
 He opined that "fans will need to encouragement to abandon Gaybo on Monday morning and tune into episode one of this spin-off featuring Jamie and the unlovely but ever-so-believable Tracy".
 A critic from the Herts and Essex Observer described it as a "hard-hitting drama" exploring the "more urgent social issues of contemporary teenagers."
 Tim Oglethorpe from Birmingham Mail branded the series a "powerful hard-hitting drama" which "aims to explore some of the issues today's teenagers face."
 Their colleague Graham Young included South in his "TV Highlights" feature but criticised it for being in the same "mould as the disappointingly thin Damon and Debbie."

 In a critical review printed in The Stage, Ann Nugent wrote that of South was about "all that glisters not being gold."
 She opined that it "amalgamates" the British north–south divide with the shared problems teenagers face when they leave education.
 Nugent praised Boisseau's directing and believed it deserved an hour long prime-time broadcast.
 The critic further heaped praise, stating "South is a tight drama, beautifully built up frame by frame, with nothing extraneous in Peter Boisseau's direction, and with a raw honesty that forces its way into the consciousness of young people and adults alike."
 A writer from the Reading Post called it a "gritty and realistic look at what happens when two youngsters leave depressed Liverpool and head for the horn of plenty."
+South was criticised in the 1996 book, "The Guinness Book of Classic British TV".
+It was noted that Brookside failed to make their point clear; stating that Tracy and Jamie "escaping to London to look for fame and fortune.
+They found only grim reality, but if the producers wanted to make the point that it was grim down south as well, it was perhaps not a good idea to have them step straight off the train and unrealistically bump into Morrissey."